-The Comprehensive Plan for the City of Florence is a policy document that plans for and guides future development and redevelopment.
+The City of Florence Comprehensive Plan is a policy document that plans for and guides future development and redevelopment.
 The 2020 Comprehensive Plan updated the 2010 plan with a focus on the physical and economic aspects of Florence's projected growth and development in coming years.
 It provides guiding principles, goals, and action priorities.
 The 2020 City of Florence Comprehensive Plan was adopted by City Council on June 12, 2023.